A unified diagrammatic approach to topological fixed point models: Non-chiral topological order in 2+1 dimensions

 which replaces a single triangle by two duplicates separated by a pillow-like volume by $T(012)$. \end{itemize} The last move is derived by using the triangle cancellation move to bring one triangle in the corner fusion move in Eq.~\eqref{eq:corner_fusion_move_geo} from the right to the left.

-Next, we consider two variants of tetrahedra that are relevant in the 2-3 Pachner move and apply a sequence of the moves above in order to remove several of their faces. \begin{itemize} \item For a tetrahedron with 3-valent edges where in the mapped network all four triangles and all six edges are represented by atoms
+Next, we consider two variants of tetrahedra that are relevant in the 2-3 Pachner move and apply a sequence of the moves above in order to remove several of their faces. \begin{itemize} \item For a tetrahedron with 3-valent edges where in the mapped network all four triangles and all six edges are represented by tensors

-we can remove the face $012$, such that only the triangles $013$, $123$, $023$, and the edges $03$, $13$, $23$, are represented by atoms.
+we can remove the face $012$, such that only the triangles $013$, $123$, $023$, and the edges $03$, $13$, $23$, are represented by tensors.
 This can be done by the sequence of moves

-where the bars denote the move in the opposite direction. \item Start with a tetrahedron where all faces and edges are represented by triangle atoms and $3$-valent edge atoms, except for the edge $12$ which is a trivial 2-valent edge and thus not represented by an atom.
-We can remove both the $012$- and the $123$-face, such that only the triangles $013$, $023$, and the edge $03$ are represented by $3$-index atoms.
+where the bars denote the move in the opposite direction. \item Start with a tetrahedron where all faces and edges are represented by triangle tensors and $3$-valent edge tensors, except for the edge $12$ which is a trivial 2-valent edge and thus not represented by an tensor.
+We can remove both the $012$- and the $123$-face, such that only the triangles $013$, $023$, and the edge $03$ are represented by $3$-index tensors.
 This can be done by the following sequence of moves

 \end{itemize}

 Note that it is precisely the move derived in Eq.~\eqref{eq:face_removal} which allows us to add/remove the $012$ face on the right hand side of the tetrahedron mapping in Eq.~\eqref{eq:tetrahedron_mapping}.
 If we now apply the face-edge mapping to the 2-3 Pachner move, each triangle will be doubled (taking the version of the mapping including the $012$ triangle).
 We can apply the move $T$ in Eq.~\eqref{eq:pillow_removal} to reduce each triangle pair to a single triangle.
 Next, we can apply the moves derived in Eq.~\eqref{eq:face_removal} and \eqref{eq:2face_removal} to remove all interior triangles and edges on the left and right, which yields an equation between twice the same network.
 Applying this procedure in the opposite direction, we have found a derivation of the mapped 2-3 Pachner move from the moves of the face-edge liquid.